morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 The second problem with Story 1 is that it can't explain any Big Science at all.
 Big Science can *scale* a research tradition, but it can't create one.
-All the fundamental methods and assumptions need to be in place, before it can assemble the funding necessary to go large.
+All the fundamental methods and assumptions need to be in place, before it can assemble the funding and economic support systems necessary to go large.
 For example, you couldn't get funding for NASA if you didn't know it was possible to launch some kind of a rocket into orbit (NASA was re-constituted as a space agency a year after the launch of Sputnik 1).
+All Big Science initiatives need a proof of viability as well as enough of a social imperative before they can get started.
+A crisis implies an absence of any proof of viability (within the domain, at least) so we need to look for a better explanation.

 ## Laudan's model: evolving research traditions